EngreitzLab/crispri-flowfish/README.md

 Required columns:

     SampleID            Unique name for each amplicon library.
     Bin                 Name of a FACS-sorted bin (e.g.: A B C D E F).
 'All' for input samples.
 'Neg' or blank if not applicable
     PCRRep              PCR replicate number or name
+    qPCRGene            ID to join with qPCR input table (see below) GeneSymbol          Gene symbol of FlowFISH'd target gene, for annotating data files for downstream analysis and merging into config.genelist

 Optional columns:

     [Experiment Keys] Provide any number of additional columns (e.g., CellLine) that distinguish different samples.